facebookresearch/hydra/website/docs/tutorials/structured_config/4_defaults.md

     ...

 defaults = [
-    # Load the config "mysql" from the config group "database"
+    # Load the config "mysql" from the config group "db"
-    {"database": "mysql"}
+    {"db": "mysql"}
 ]

 @dataclass